zowe/docs-site/docs/user-guide/configure-certificates.md

 The configuration file `<RUNTIME_DIR>/bin/zowe-setup-certificates.env` is provided for setting up a Keystore directory that contains the Zowe certificate in JavaKeystore format.
 The configuration file `<RUNTIME_DIR>/bin/zowe-setup-certificates-keyring.env` is provided for setting up a Keystore directory that references the Zowe certificate held in a z/OS keyring.

 The `.env` configuration file requires customization based on security rules and practices for the z/OS environment.
-Once the script is successfully executed and the `KEYSTORE_DIRECTORY` is created successfully, it is referenced by a Zowe launch `instance.env` file.
+Once the script is successfully executed and the `KEYSTORE_DIRECTORY` is created successfully, the directory is referenced by a Zowe launch `instance.env` file.
 A `KEYSTORE_DIRECTORY` can be used by more than one instance of Zowe.
 For more information, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).

-The Zowe launch diagram shows the relationship between a Zowe instance directory, a Zowe runtime directory, the Zowe keystore directory, and (if used to store the Zowe certificate) the z/OS keyring.
+The Zowe launch diagram shows the relationship between a Zowe instance directory, a Zowe runtime directory, the Zowe keystore directory, and the z/OS keyring if used to store the Zowe certificate.

 <img src="../images/common/zowe-directories-keys.png" alt="Zowe Directories" width="700"/>

-You create a `KEYSTORE_DIRECTORY` in USS by using the script `zowe-setup-certificates.sh` (1) with a `-p` argument that specifies a `.env` configuration file.
+Create a `KEYSTORE_DIRECTORY` in USS by using the script `zowe-setup-certificates.sh` (1) with a `-p` argument that specifies a `.env` configuration file.
 - If the `-p` argument file `zowe-setup-certificates.env` (2) is used, the `KEYSTORE_DIRECTORY` will contain the certificate, the certificate authority, the trust store, and the JWT Secret.
 - If the `-p` argument file `zowe-setup-keyring-certificates.env` (3) is used, the `KEYSTORE_DIRECTORY` contains no certificates and is a pass-through to configure a Zowe instance to use a z/OS keyring.